Mass Varying Neutrinos in Supernovae: Introduction

-We conclude that, with our MaVaN parameterization, significant modifications happen in the probability space parameter for anti-neutrinos when the mass modification is slow and for an inversion of hierarchy during the propagation.
-Also, for neutrinos, new regions of exclusion are also found and the r-process nucleosynthesis is not affected by the MaVaN assumption.
+The conclusion of our analysis is the following.
+With our MaVaN parameterization, significant modifications happen in the probability iso-curves in (anti)neutrino parameter space, leading to new regions of exclusion.
+This happens particularly when the evolution of mass-squared difference inside the star is suficiently slow to avoid non-adiabatic conversions.
+Besides, we find that the r-process nucleosynthesis is not affected by the MaVaN assumption.

 This article is organized as follows: section \ref{osc} presents the neutrino oscillation mechanism and the assumptions and approximations used in our work.
 Section \ref{mavan} presents our proposition of a new parameterization of MaVaN model.
 Section \ref{results} contains our results and related discussion.
 Finally section \ref{conclusion} summarizes our conclusions.